nolanlawson/RelatednessCalculatorInterface/README.md

 Summary
 ----------

-The Relatedness Calculator Interface is a simple tool to help make sense of family trees.
+A Grails webapp that helps make sense of family trees by explaining the relatedness between two individuals.

 Genealogy is interesting stuff, and it's got pretty universal appeal.
 But it gets complicated once you start talking about second cousins, half-nephews, and ever more distant relations.